-For strong disorder, the number of triads of different weights (positive and negative) is comparable to each other e.g. for $\sigma>4$ the percentage of negative triads is more than $40$ therefore, there is a competition between negatively weighted triads and positively ones in providing a stable state.
-There is no end to this competition even if we increase Monte-Carlo steps by order of magnitude; hence, we see that system does not reach the global minimum at low temperature.
-Generating random weights from a Gaussian distribution with a big variance will result in the values which are not necessarily around the mean so, it happens to have big positive weighted triads which are surrounded by small negative ones or vice versa, so any changes in the big weighted triads will result in energy increase in small ones.
-Whenever the $N*J$ of triads of big weights is comparable to small ones, the system is unable to reach a stable state.
+For strong disorder, the number of triads of different weights (positive and negative) are comparable to each other, e.g., for $\sigma>4$ the percentage of negative triads is more than $40$ therefore, there is a competition between negatively weighted triads and positive ones.
+There is no end to this competition even if we increase Monte-Carlo steps by order of magnitude; hence, we see that the system does not reach the global minimum at low temperatures.
+Generating random weights from a Gaussian distribution with a big variance will result in values that are not necessarily around the mean.
+Here, the diversity of weights and the comparable number of positive and negative triads cause the network to be unable to reach a balanced state.
 Notice we do not have such a situation in the weak disorder case since almost all triads have roughly equal weights.